What is Reiki?

 At that point, I felt forced to look at other treatment protocols that involved the alternative and herbal treatments my doctors warned me would not be effective.
 To my surprise, when I employed them, they proved to be much more effective.
 My healing outcomes went from a downward spiral to an upward one.

-Mind you, if seeking medical advice from a psychic sounds pretty desperate, then you’re getting the proper picture of how badly the typical Lyme patient is served by the traditional medical community, healthcare system and insurance companies in this country.
+Mind you, if seeking medical advice from a psychic sounds pretty desperate, then you’re getting the proper picture of how badly the typical Lyme patient is underserved by the traditional medical community, healthcare system and insurance companies in this country.
 Never in my wildest dreams would I have considered something like this just a few years prior, but here I was.

 My psychic friend recommended two different and very effective energy healers, and I experienced profoundly positive reactions to the healing that could best be described as “miraculous.”
 The healing work removed the blocks to physical healing I was experiencing along with 90% of my physical, mental and emotional symptoms.
 Once I employed lifestyle changes (better diet, a meditation practice, and putting gratitude front and center into my daily thoughts), I continued with herbal treatment that brought me over the finish line into complete remission.
 I wrote about the details of this experience in my book The Gratitude Curve, if you’re interested in how this all unfolded.